How to address a cover letter without name?

 You should not make the cover letter more than 400-500 words long.
 It will make it difficult to read.

-A short and crisp cover letter will intrigue the hiring managers as compared to long ones.
+A short and crisp cover letter will intrigue the hiring managers as compared to a long one.

 Hiration Cover Letter Builder